torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 About SocketCAN
 ---------------

-SocketCAN is a standard common interface for CAN devices in the Linux kernel.
+SocketCAN is a standard common interface for CAN devices in the GNU/Linux kernel.
 As the name suggests, the bus is accessed via sockets, similarly to common network devices.
-The reasoning behind this is in depth described in `Linux SocketCAN <https://www.kernel.org/doc/html/latest/networking/can.html>`_.
+The reasoning behind this is in depth described in `GNU/Linux SocketCAN <https://www.kernel.org/doc/html/latest/networking/can.html>`_.
 In short, it offers a
 natural way to implement and work with higher layer protocols over CAN, in the same way as, e.g., UDP/IP over Ethernet.